eliu0412/group-project-codelingo/doc/sprint4/sprint-04.review.md

 ---

-## Iteration 03 - Review & Retrospect
+## Iteration 04 - Review & Retrospect

-- **When:** 3/21/2025
+- **When:** 04/04/2025
 - **Where:** Online

 ---

 ## Process - Reflection

-- Identified task dependencies and created a network diagram to plan the sprint’s critical path
-- Prioritized backend schema and API-related tasks early in the sprint
-- Implemented progress tracking logic
-- Continued refinement of the admin dashboard
+- Fully implemented and tested GitHub upload integration for user-submitted code
+- Completed and deployed the streak system with dynamic daily tracking and visual feedback
+- Released competitive coding mode with real-time multiplayer support and post-game review lobby
-- Added placeholder logic for fill-in-the-blank interactive questions (AP-8)
+- Finalized interactive fill-in-the-blank questions with backend validation and frontend UI
-- Daily standups and mid-sprint syncs were used to align the team and unblock issues quickly
+- Enhanced UI/UX with a simplified navigation bar and improved layout responsiveness
+- Daily standups, mid-sprint demos, and async documentation contributed to a smooth workflow
+- CI/CD pipeline improvements enabled faster deployments and reliable testing

 ---